ArtSmarts 2017 Project: Wind Over Dark Tickle – Examining the cod moratorium through drama, songs and images

 Actor/writer Greg Blumer worked with students and teachers in a series of drama workshops and assisted them in developing a dramatic script.
 Vocal instructor Michel Dove conducted vocal workshops with the students and taught them to sing the six songs from the book/CD as well as an extra one which students requested to be added for the production.
 Eric West accompanied Michele on guitar and helped adapt the songs for the final production, incorporating a variety of instruments (guitars, ukuleles, recorders and piano) which he and community musician Claudia Karrasch taught in separate workshops.

 After a series of bi-weekly workshops and rehearsals with the students and teachers of Sandstone Elementary, the final production was presented to the communities of Ladle Cove and Aspen Cove on November 24 and was warmly received by the audience.
-A video of The Sun is Rising, the final song in the show, can be found here.

 The Wind Over Dark Tickle ArtSmarts project was funded by a grant from ArtsNL and the Newfoundland and Labrador Dept of Education.
 The production was a partnership between the Soundbone Foundation and Sandstone Elementary.